 “This is my 17th year working at The Village,” Ellen emphasizes.
 “Every day is new and exciting and brings on new challenges, which I enjoy.”

 The best part of my role is being able to build relationships with residents.
 I enjoy learning about their unique experiences and how to make their life meaningful at The Village.Ellen Corbin, executive director of the Village at Penn State

 As Ellen oversees operations of the entire community, she wears several hats on a daily basis.
 “Amidst this pandemic one of my most important responsibilities is ensuring safety and security for our community.
 That is my main focus every day, to ensure that we are following the CDC and DOH guidelines and making sure that our residents not only feel safe, but are safe,” she reflects.

-As residents feel safe and secure in this beautiful community, they enjoy numerous opportunities to engage with friends, pursue their passions, and uncover new interests.
+As residents feel safe and secure in this beautiful community and have received COVID-19 vaccinations, they enjoy numerous opportunities to safely engage with friends, pursue their passions, and uncover new interests.
 “Our residents truly love our community life programming.
 Being a university-based community, we have many connections with Penn State and our residents enjoy attending those events,” says Ellen.
-Whether it’s a professional lecture held within the community, a trip to one of the university’s sporting events with permitted spectators, or a musical theatre program, residents take advantage of the community’s multi-faceted relationship with the university.
+Whether it’s a professional lecture held within The Village’s newly rennovated Community Room, a trip to one of the university’s sporting events with permitted spectators, or a musical theatre program, residents take advantage of the community’s multi-faceted relationship with Penn State University.

 A worry-free lifestyle with the convenience of care